enhoshen/technical-difficulties/programming-lang/lua/tracing-code.md

 Without debugger, I used `vim.print()` all over the place and found out it will not work great with tables.
 But at least I now know that items in `self.opts.actions` are the mapping targets.
-At the same time I stumble across a `Snacks.picker` keymap `<a-d>`, mapping to "inspect"
+At the same time I stumbled across a `Snacks.picker` keymap `<a-d>`, mapping to "inspect"

 ```lua